Chamber Orchestra - Syllabus

 - If players have outside professional gigs, all absences must be cleared well in advance.
 Under no circumstances can a professional gig take precedence over a dress rehearsal or performance of the GVSU Orchestra

-The Grade of A in Orchestra will be lowered in the following cases:
+The Grade of A in Chamber Orchestra will be lowered in the following cases:

 - evidence of lack of adequate preparation of the music, as determined though individual playing during sectional rehearsals and regular rehearsals.